civictheme/monorepo-drupal/web/modules/custom/civictheme_govcms/README.md

 - `-m <subtheme_machine_name>`: **(Required)** The machine-readable name for your new subtheme.
 Use lowercase letters, numbers, and hyphens/underscores (e.g., "my_custom_site_theme").
 - `-u "<subtheme_human_name>"`: **(Required)** The human-readable name for your new subtheme.
 Enclose in quotes if it contains spaces (e.g., "My Custom Site Theme").
 - `-d "<subtheme_description>"`: **(Required)** A short description for your new subtheme.
 Enclose in quotes (e.g., "A custom theme for My Awesome GovCMS Project").
+- `-n`: **(Optional)** Skip content provisioning.
+By default, the script will provision demo content.
+Use this flag to skip that step.
 - `-p`: **(Optional)** Apply Drupal cache backend [patch](https://www.drupal.org/files/issues/2023-07-16/3204271-20-missing-layout-exception.patch) ([drupal.org issue](https://www.drupal.org/node/3204271)).
 This patches LayoutPluginManager to add cache tags for better cache invalidation.

 1. **Example:**